Navigating the Play Spectrum

 JOYFUL

-Simply put, emotions play a role in learning.
-Joy and interest are considered to be THE emotions of play!
+Emotions play a significant role in learning.
+Joy and interest are the driving forces behind play!

 Action Steps: